Privacy Statement for Nest Products and Services

 This document focuses on information related to the operation of Nest products and services, including the Nest Learning Thermostat™, Nest Protect: Smoke + Carbon Monoxide™ Alarm, Nest Cam™, Dropcam™, Works with Nest™, MyEnergy™, and other products from Nest (collectively, “Nest Products”).
 In this Privacy Statement, the expression “Nest Products” also includes our Web Apps, Mobile Apps, and Subscription Services as defined in our Terms of Service.

-- Be transparent about the different types of information we collect and how we use them.
+- We will be transparent about the different types of information we collect and how we use them.

-- Ask your permission before sharing your personal information with third parties for purposes other than to provide Nest’s Products, and to do so only when we think they will provide you with a welcome additional service.
+- We will ask your permission before sharing your personal information with third parties for purposes other than at your request or to provide Nest’s Products, and to do so only when we think they will provide you with a welcome additional service.

-- Use best-in-class data security tools to keep your data safe and protect the Nest Products from unauthorized access.
+- We will use best-in-class data security tools to keep your data safe and protect the Nest Products from unauthorized access.